Thomas Thynne, 1st Viscount Weymouth: Personal life

-Thynne married Frances Finch, the daughter of Heneage Finch, 3rd Earl of Winchilsea, sometime 1672.
+Thynne married Lady Frances Finch, the daughter of Heneage Finch, 3rd Earl of Winchilsea and Lady Mary Seymour, sometime 1672.
 Their children included Henry, Thomas and Frances, who became the wife of Sir Robert Worsley, 4th Baronet.
 However, none of the children outlived their parents.

 Thynne succeeded his father as 2nd Baronet Thynne of Kempsford on 6 March 1679.

 Thomas suffered from bouts of ill health.
 In fact, in 1667, he was laid low with the gout and never expected to recover.
 However, he managed to outlive all his male relatives, both his own and the succeeding generation, leaving him sadly without any grandsons from male issue.

 It was rumoured that he was twice offered an earldom during his final years.
 Yet without having any sons and with the inheritance of Longleat required by family entail to pass through the male line of descent from Sir John Thynne, he didn't really feel there was much point in accumulating any additional honours.
 He believe the line would soon be extinct or distant relatives too remove to trouble him.
 He had had four sons, including Henry Thynne (1675–1708), all of whom predeceased him.

 Thynne's sister, Katherine Lowther was an electoral patron.